How Much Does Developmental Editing Cost?

 Price per 1000-words

-In 2008, BubbleCow was the first developmental editing service to offer a price per 1000-words.
+In 2008, BubbleCow was the first editing service to offer a price per 1000-words.
 They developed a flat fee that was based solely on the length of the book.
-This allows writers to determine an accurate price for a developmental edit before any engagement with the editor.
+Using word count allows writers to determine an accurate price for an edit before any engagement with the editor.

-This transparent and easy to use pricing system is by far the most preferable for a writer.
+This transparent and easy-to-use word count-based pricing system is by far the most preferable for a writer.

 Since BubbleCow’s ground-breaking pricing strategy, several other editors have followed suit and provide costing as a price per 1000-words.

-Pricing per 1000-words is, by far, the most transparent and useful method of pricing a developmental edit.
+Pricing per 1000-words is, by far, the most transparent, fairest, and most useful method of pricing an edit.
 It allows writers to clearly determine the cost of an edit before communicating with a potential editor.
 This saves a huge amount of time and effort for both the writer and editor.

 Factors That Affect Pricing